 Minnesota Zoo Features Wide World of Animals

-The zoo’s aquatic displays are a highlight, with ponds, reefs, tide pools, and tanks and creatures ranging from tiny pygmy seahorses to 10-foot sand tiger sharks.
-Discover Bay and the Tropics Trail offer spectacular underwater views of ocean and reef-dwellers like sharks, eels, sea turtles, sea dragons, and tropical fish.
+The zoo’s aquatic displays are a highlight, with ponds, reefs, tide pools and tanks filled with creatures ranging from tiny pygmy seahorses to 10-foot sand tiger sharks.
+Discovery Bay and the Tropics Trail offer spectacular underwater views of ocean and reef-dwellers like sharks, eels, sea turtles, sea dragons and tropical fish.

 African penguin feedings and shark feedings are just a few of the zoo’s programs.
 The Minnesota Zoo is located in Apple Valley, on the south side of the Twin Cities area, and is open every day except Thanksgiving and Christmas.